 She is a lawyer from Colombia, holds an LLM, a MA in Peace Studies, and a Ph.D. in Law.
 In her doctoral dissertation, she studied climate change litigation against governments of the world and the emerging climate jurisprudence.
 She is affiliated as a researcher to the Universidad Autónoma Latinoamericana-UNAULA, in Medellin, Colombia, to the Peace and Conflict Unit of the University of Innsbruck, in Austria, and to the Centre for Law and Social Transformation, in Norway.

-“Suing the state for climate change: empirical assessment of court rulings in cases against governments” 2018.
-Los Andes University, Bogota.
+“Suing the state for climate change: an empirical assessment of court rulings in cases against governments” 2018.
+Los Andes University, Colombia.
 Supervisor: César Rodríguez-Garavito.

 Plurality of Peaces in Legal Action: Analysing Constitutional Objections to Military Service in Colombia.
 Vienna-Berlin: Lit-Verlag.
-Serie: Masters of Peace (2012).
+Series: Masters of Peace, (2012).
 UNESCO Chair for Peace Studies, Innsbruck University.

 - Gloppen, Siri, and Catalina Vallejo Piedrahíta.
 2020.
 “The Climate Crisis: Litigation and Economic, Social and Cultural Rights.”
 In Research Handbook on Economic, Social and Cultural Rights as Human Rights, edited by Jackie Dugard, Bruce Porter, Daniela Ikawa, and Lilian Chenwi, 387–410.
 Edward Elgar Publishing.